Heikki Huttunen: Other

 He represented the club Suomen Metsästysyhdistys.

 He was present at the constitutive meeting of the Finnish Shooting Sport Federation, and became its board member.

+He was the sports director of the Kuopio White Guard district in the 1930s.

-He received the Medal of Merit in silver with golden cross of the Finnish Sport in 1947.
+He received the Silver Medal of Merit with the Golden Cross of the Finnish Sport in 1947.

 Cross-country skiing

 He competed at the 1901 and 1905 Nordic Games.
 In 1901, he placed 6th in the 30 kilometre cross-country skiing with time 2:27:29.
 In 1905, he placed 7th in the same event with time 2:41:55.

-He was part of the team that won the first cross-country skiing relay race in Finland, which was from Helsinki to Porvoo in 1904.
+He was part of the team that won the first cross-country skiing relay race in Finland, from Helsinki to Porvoo in 1904.
 He also took part in the organizational activities of skiing in Finland in the 1900s and 1910s.